Skip to Main Content

 Last updated .

-In 2021, Nevada enacted ghost gun reform legislation (effective January 1, 2022), with provisions regulating both unserialized assembled firearms as well as unserialized unfinished frames and receivers.1 (**As described in further detail below, litigation over Nevada’s unique (and allegedly vague) definition of “unfinished frame or receiver” caused a state court to put some parts of this ghost gun law on hold in December 2021.**)2 Much of Nevada’s ghost gun law, however, is in full effect.
+In 2021, Nevada enacted ghost gun reform legislation (effective January 1, 2022), with provisions regulating both unserialized assembled firearms as well as unserialized unfinished frames and receivers.1

-Additionally, Nevada law generally makes it unlawful to possess, sell, offer to sell, transfer, purchase, transport, or receive an unserialized firearm (a firearm that is not imprinted with a serial number issued by a firearms importer or manufacturer in accordance with federal law and regulations).5
+Additionally, Nevada law generally makes it unlawful to possess, sell, offer to sell, transfer, purchase, transport, or receive an unserialized firearm (a firearm that is not imprinted with a serial number issued by a firearms importer or manufacturer in accordance with federal law and regulations).4

 Nevada’s ghost gun legislation also enacted similar provisions governing unfinished frames and receivers without serial numbers.
-The law defined “unfinished frame or receiver” for these purposes to mean “a blank, a casting or a machined body that is intended to be turned into the frame or lower receiver of a firearm with additional machining and which has been formed or machined to the point at which most of the major machining operations have been completed to turn the blank, casting or machined body into a frame or lower receiver of a firearm even if the fire-control cavity area of the blank, casting or machined body is still completely solid and unmachined.“)6
+The law defined “unfinished frame or receiver” for these purposes to mean “a blank, a casting or a machined body that is intended to be turned into the frame or lower receiver of a firearm with additional machining and which has been formed or machined to the point at which most of the major machining operations have been completed to turn the blank, casting or machined body into a frame or lower receiver of a firearm even if the fire-control cavity area of the blank, casting or machined body is still completely solid and unmachined.“)5

 MEDIA REQUESTS